Dua-Sadiq/ABNLookupPCF/README.md

-the managed solution is named by "solution.zip"
+the unmanaged solution is named by "solution.zip"